Cranebrook

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The median taxpayer income in Cranebrook is $57,400, with an average of $68,051.
-This data was gathered by AreaSearch from the latest postcode level ATO figures for financial year 2023.
-Nationally, the median income is $60,817 and the average is $83,003.
-By September 2025, estimates suggest a median income of approximately $62,486 and an average of $74,080, based on Wage Price Index growth of 8.86% since financial year 2023.
-According to the 2021 Census, incomes in Cranebrook cluster around the 70th percentile nationally.
-The earnings profile shows that 38.5% of the community (6,173 individuals) earn between $1,500 and $2,999 annually, which is similar to the metropolitan region where this cohort represents 30.9%.
-In Cranebrook, housing costs consume 17.0% of income, but despite this, disposable income ranks at the 71st percentile nationally.
+The suburb of Cranebrook has a median taxpayer income of $57,400 and an average of $68,051 based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is comparable to national averages, differing from Greater Sydney's median income of $60,817 and average income of $83,003.
+By September 2025, estimated incomes would be approximately $62,486 (median) and $74,080 (average), accounting for an 8.86% Wage Price Index growth since financial year 2023.
+According to the 2021 Census, household, family, and personal incomes in Cranebrook fall around the 70th percentile nationally.
+The earnings profile indicates that the $1,500 - 2,999 income band encompasses 38.5% of the community (6,173 individuals), similar to the metropolitan region where this cohort represents 30.9%.
+High housing costs consume 17.0% of income, yet strong earnings place disposable income at the 71st percentile nationally.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income